Praqma/GodotDevOps/docs/BlogPost.md

 **On embedding the version:**

 You'll notice part of our release workflow is dedicated to updating the `override.cfg` file we created in the build workflow.
-Using the `GITHUB_REF` environment variable provided by GitHub, we're just a few RegEx replaces away from updating the version in our main menu:
+Using the `GITHUB_REF` environment variable provided by GitHub, we're only a few RegEx replaces away from updating the version in our main menu:

 ```yaml
 - name: Set version